 - an unusual, shocking or quirky fact

-- a fictional narrative that draws the reader in by placing them right in the middle of a scene that they can imagine (be sure to minimise irrelevant details – don’t be flowery)
+- a fictional narrative that draws the reader in by placing them right in the middle of a scene that they can imagine (be sure to minimise irrelevant details – do not be flowery)

 - an intriguing question (how could a reader not resist finding out the answer by reading on?)